syncfusion-content/flutter-docs/Flutter/chat/chat-theme.md

 {% endhighlight %}
 {% endtabs %}

-## Action Button Disabled Elevation
+## Action button disabled elevation

-The [`actionButtonDisabledElevation`] property is used to specify the elevation of the action button when it is disabled.
+The [`actionButtonDisabledElevation`](https://pub.dev/documentation/syncfusion_flutter_core/latest/theme/SfChatThemeData/actionButtonDisabledElevation.html) property is used to specify the elevation of the action button when it is disabled.

 {% tabs %}
 {% highlight Dart %}